rnine/SimplyCoreAudio/README.md

     ```swift
     // Get the default output device
     let device = simplyCA.defaultOutputDevice

+    // Get all output devices
+    simplyCA.allOutputDevices

+    // You can also filter devices by the scope needed
+    simplyCA.allDevices.filter { $0.channels(scope: .output) > 0 }

+    // For example, list all devices that aren't aggregate ones that support input
+    simplyCA.allNonAggregateDevices.filter { $0.channels(scope: .input) > 0 }

+    // After you've chosen a device you can set it as the default.
+    // This will switch the selected device in the system
+    device.isDefaultOutputDevice = true

+    // Set the default input device to a new device
+    device.isDefaultInputDevice = true

     // Get preferred output channels
     if let stereoPair = device.preferredChannelsForStereo(scope: .output) {